 We previously wrote a post about modding an S55 to make 600+whp on stock turbos.
-It’s pretty insane what the S55 accomplishes on stock turbos.
+It’s pretty insane what the S55 M3 and M4 accomplish on stock turbos.
 However, it’s simply not enough for some.
 If you maxed your turbos and still want more then upgraded turbos may be for you.
 While the S55 is a strong engine, upgrading to larger turbos comes with serious risks.
-In this article, we’ll explore the various upgraded twin turbo options along with the power, risks, and cost of each.
+In this article, we’ll explore the various M3/M4 upgraded twin-turbo options along with the power, risks, and cost of each.

 *KRATOS Twin Turbo setup pictured above